evcc-io/evcc/README.md

 **NOTE:** Opening the wall box **must** only be done by certified professionals.
 The box **must** be disconnected from mains before opening.

-#### openWB slave
+#### OpenWB slave mode

 EVCC can be used to remote control an openWB charger using openWB's MQTT interface.
-Here is an example for how to use the `default` charger for controlling the first loadpoint:
+Here is an example for how to use the `default` charger for controlling the first loadpoint, using the special `openw` plugin:

 ````yaml
 chargers: